stan-dev/design-docs/designs/0032-stan-output-formats.md

 The [Stan CSV file format](https://mc-stan.org/docs/cmdstan-guide/stan_csv.html) contains a record of the inference algorithm outputs.
-This is the output format used by CmdStan, and therefore by the CmdStan wrapper interfaces CmdStanPy and CmdStanR  This format is limited and limiting for several reasons.
+This is the output format used by CmdStan, and therefore by the CmdStan wrapper interfaces CmdStanPy and CmdStanR.
+This format is limited and limiting for several reasons.

 * While the plain-text format is human readable, the drawbacks are that conversion to/from binary is expensive and may lose precision, unless default settings are overridden, which in turn will